19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (7) Any person who is aggrieved by any refusal of the Council under subsection (5) may, within 30 days of the notice given under subsection (6), appeal to the Minister whose decision shall be final.

-(8) For the purpose of subsection (1), the Council may prescribe different fees for different classes of applicants.
+(8) For the purposes of subsection (1), the Council may prescribe different fees for different classes of applicants.

 ### Certificate of registration